SharePoint/sp-dev-docs/docs/declarative-customization/create-a-hub-site.md

 # Create a SharePoint hub site

+> [!IMPORTANT]
+> The hub sites feature is currently in preview and is subject to change.
+It is not currently supported for use in production environments.

 If you're a global or SharePoint admin in Office 365, you can convert any existing site to a hub site using Microsoft PowerShell.

 1. Download and install the latest [SharePoint Online Management Shell](https://www.microsoft.com/en-us/download/details.aspx?id=35588).
 If you already have a previous version installed, uninstall it first and then install the latest version.